Signed off: MLB limits spring autographs amid virus outbreak - WHIZ News

 The Nationals tweeted their temporary autograph policy Saturday, informing fans they won’t be able to bring their own memorabilia to its weekly autograph meet-and-greet with players.
 Instead, the team is having players sign cards, programs and other items to be distributed at the event, and also periodically during games.

+Similar measures have been taken in other sports.
+The ATP and WTA Tours have instructed tennis players not to accept pens, balls or other items from fans in the process of signing, and is also asking them not to share used towels, headbands and other equipment with fans.
+Ball kids will be given gloves to wear during matches, as well.

-As for the players, camp life has otherwise been business as usual — at least so far.
+Aside from those precautions, though, spring training camp life has felt like business as usual — at least so far.

 The Giants held a meeting with players regarding the virus Friday, but starter Jeff Samardzija said, “I don’t think anybody is organically talking about it.”